Water-Fed Pole Window-Cleaning Basic Operating Instructions

 What happens when there are railings across the bottom half of doors and windows (Juliette balconies)?

 This depends on the railing width.
 On most railings, you can wiggle your brush head between the railings and clean it a section at a time just as you would with a squeegee.
 Using our swivel gooseneck can help with getting the brush through the railings.
+We would also recommend using one of our Xtreme brushes for this as its narrow stock profile allows easier access through railings.
 You can also apply this technique to balconies with railings.
 If they are just too close together, you can clean the top half as normal and just rinse off the bottom half using the end of your brush to rub any stubborn marks off.
 On some commercial jobs, we have been asked to quote for all windows apart from patio doors with railings.
 Discuss what you are able to do with the customer first as most are very accommodating.

 Many people, including our customers, say that the glass stays cleaner longer - why is this?